 Because you’re specifically looking for cat food to support your feline’s sensitive skin, it is essential to choose a food that includes plenty of added ingredients for this purpose.
 For instance, your feline’s food should include a high amount of omega fatty acids.
 These are the most critical ingredient to support your cat’s fur and coat, so they are relatively significant.

 Usually, these are added through some fish products.
-Actual, whole fish may be included, but fish oil is equally as viable.
+Actually, whole fish may be included, but fish oil is equally as viable.

 You may also want to look for added moisture.
 Usually, this involves choosing wet food over dry food.
 Moisture can sometimes be reasonably helpful for coat and skin problems.
 However, it mostly depends on whether your feline is currently getting an appropriate amount of moisture in their regular diet.
 Some cats drink plenty of water, while others don’t.